Nekroze/codeforthought/chapter/playground.rst

 languages called *Double*, which just means double the precision thus longer decimal point.

-Once again in python we don't have to worry about the differences all that much, If we want to use any type of number python will just store it keep on working.
+Once again in :term:`Python` we don't have to worry about the differences all that much, If we want to use any type of number :term:`Python` will just store it keep on working.

 Booleans